105ron/learn_ruby/README.md

 This is forked from [https://github.com/alexch/learn_ruby](https://github.com/alexch/learn_ruby), its original creator.

-This is part of [TheOdinProject](http://www.theodinproject.com) introduction to Ruby, RSpec and test driven development in the Web Development 101 section. track.
+This is part of [TheOdinProject](http://www.theodinproject.com) introduction to Ruby, RSpec and test driven development in the Web Development 101 track.
 See [here](http://www.theodinproject.com/courses/web-development-101/lessons/ruby) for more information.